gquetel/gaur/README.md

 To inject the code, you need to provide the output of `pygaur` through the `--list` option.
 Some applications require a specific parser skeleton, and the option `--skeleton filepath` allows to associate the correct one.

-## Other Makefile targets

-### Tree generation

-GAUR also allows generating a dot file corresponding to the visual representation of the given BISON grammar using the `-d` option, which results in the creation of a `output.dot` file. `make graph` can be used to display a tree for the `parse.y` grammar.

-### Corpus generation
-For the semantic inference step, GAUR creates for each grammar rule a document consisting of the name in the left-hand side, terminals in the right-hand side and the literals in the action code.
-For pre-processing purposes, one could aim to construct a corpus of such documents.
-We provide a script that creates a corpus using the grammar located in the [grammar](data/grammars/).
-Using the `make corpus` target will generate a text file in the output directory.